-Steep gradients can make operating vehicles difficult, especially if the surface is made slippery, for example in poor weather.
+- Steep gradients can make operating vehicles difficult, especially if the surface is made slippery, for example in poor weather.
 Some vehicles can become particularly unstable on slopes.
-Examples include: most lift trucks; raised-tipper lorries; raised-body tankers involved in transferring powder or bulk solids; vehicles with a trailer containing liquids (such as a bowser or a slurry tanker) without effective baffles.
+Examples include: most lift trucks; raised-tipper Lorries; raised-body tankers involved in transferring powder or bulk solids; vehicles with a trailer containing liquids (such as a bowser or a slurry tanker) without effective baffles. - Loading and unloading operations taking place on steep slopes may result in both the load and the vehicle becoming unstable.